ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-Hello everyone, I’m Spectator.
-I’ve been playing osu!, mainly in the osu!catch mode for almost 15 years.
-I used to focus on playing, but these days I’m probably more known as a mapper.
-I also nominate maps as a Beatmap Nominator and help moderate the osu!catch community as a Global Moderator.
+Hello everyone, I'm Spectator.
+I've been playing osu!, mainly in the osu!catch mode for almost 15 years.
+I used to focus on playing, but these days I'm probably more known as a mapper.
+I also nominate maps as a Beatmap Nominator and help moderate the osu!catch community as a [Global Moderator](/wiki/People/Global_Moderation_Team).

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/17745759" style="background-image: url('/wiki/shared/avatars/-Isla-.jpg')"></a>